microsoft/PR-Metrics/docs/development.md

 ### Manual Test Cases

-Unfortunately, it is difficult to automatically test everything as the task runs on the Azure DevOps platform, which the unit tests cannot run on.
-Therefore, it is recommended that you perform the following manual test cases outlined in [here][manualtesting] whenever significant changes are made.
+Unfortunately, it is difficult to automatically test everything as the task runs on the Azure DevOps or GitHub platforms, which the unit tests cannot run on.
+Therefore, for Azure DevOps, it is recommended that you perform the following manual test cases outlined in [here][manualtesting] whenever significant changes are made.
+Similar instructions can be followed for testing the GitHub functionality.

 ## Debugging